-If the policy purchased in item 31a was a revenue-based policy (31a = 3), record the revenue coverage that was selected for this field in percent.
+If the policy purchased in item a was a revenue-based policy (item code 1386 = 3), record the revenue coverage that was selected for this field in percent.
 The revenue coverage level is the percentage of average historical revenues for the field that is insured under the policy.
 This number can range from 50% to 85% in increments of 5%.

-31b - Type of Unit Coverage
+Multi-Peril Type of Unit Coverage

-Select the type of coverage and record only one type.
+V7: Soybeans- Item 32b V10: Peanuts - Item 31b V12: Oats - Item 30b Select the type of coverage and record only one type.
 There are three types of unit coverages available: basic, optional, and enterprise.
 A multi-peril crop insurance policy is priced and issued based on one of these three unit types.

-31c - Year of Crop Insurance Enrollment
+Multi-Peril Year of Enrollment